 Trends That Didn’t Make The Cut

-Some of our trend predictions didn’t make the cut for this updated 2023 article.
+Some of our trend predictions from our original article didn’t make the cut for this 2023 update.
 For instance, we thought live fire cooking and incense on the table would become more mainstream.
-We also thought that Oko Nam Yaki (savory Japanese pancakes) would show up on more menus.
-But…there’s not much data to report here.
-Maybe coming soon?
+We also thought that Oko Nam Yaki (savory Japanese pancakes) would appear on more menus.
+But…there’s not much data to report on either.

 There’s also this article we wrote about brunch cocktails in 2016.
 There’s no doubt that brunch has become more popular in recent years (it’s not just an east coast or west coast thing anymore), and with it, morning cocktails, too.
 However, that’s an analysis all its own.

-Then, there’s pie.
+Last, but not least, there’s pie.
 We love pie.
-But the data is noisy and it’s tough to pin down its trendiness.
-However, this article from Food & Wine has us optimistic that others love pie as much as we do and that it might take center stage soon.
-Like it should.
+But the data is noisy and it was tough to pin down pie’s trendiness in our research.
+However, this article from Food & Wine has us optimistic that pie could take center stage soon.

 Our Research Methodology

 The FDR team observes the menus in culinary centers such as New York, Los Angeles, and even Denver/Boulder and Dallas and Houston.
 We also look to industry associations and research organizations such as Mintel, Technomic, and others that we linked to throughout this post.
 FDR’s own consumer research arm provides insights from our onsite focus groups, CLTs, and other tests, too.